he wanted to meet in the real world the unsubstantial image which his soul so constantly beheld

 I guided the station wagon into a diagonal parking space in front of a little island of a building across an open lot from the work-in-progress of the mall.
 The one-story building had glass walls with filmy pink drapes filtering, into moving abstractions, whatever I could make out of what was going on inside.
 There was muted music and sparkles.
 The marquee over the entrance said Pulaski Park Ball Room and under those big blue space age letters the smaller words of an as-yet-unlit neon sign said modern dancing since l957.

-We made our entrance and everyone in the silver haze of the ballroom, where bossa nova chugged from discreet loudspeakers.
+We made our entrance in the silver haze of the ballroom, where bossa nova chugged from discreet loudspeakers.
 The closest of our first witnesses could only bend far enough back to see as high as my middle.
 Lights fired carelessly from the mirror ball spinning under the ceiling.
 I was so near to the ceiling myself that I could hear the cranky whine of the motor that drove that ball as we passed under it.

 As we commenced to dance, I hid behind my glassless horn-rimmed glasses.
 I attempted the difficult trick of averting my eyes from the skeptical squints that glinted from every angle of the room.
 My body itself was a serious breach of etiquette.
 At my height, the impolite truth is that a tiny woman comes face level to my crotch.
 I’d never noticed it, hugging Ma at home but in public it glared so we adapted strategically to the problem.
 I learned to keep a little to the side, my arms out a bit, to produce the illusion of closeness without pressing my groin into my partner’s face.